DSD-DBS/capella-collab-manager/docs/user/docs/projects/models/diagrams/view_diagram_cache.md

    <!-- prettier-ignore -->
     !!! note
         We'll search for a successful job run in the last 20 pipelines of the specific revision.
-If there is no successful pipeline or on Github your artifacts have expired, you won't be able to see diagrams.
+If there is no successful pipeline (using Gitlab or Github) or your artifacts have expired (using Github), you won't be able to see diagrams.
 4. If you want to enlarge a diagram, just click on the image preview.